ariankordi/ffl/README.md

   - Although you can build without RIO _sources_, you will always need RIO's headers, for now.

 * [ninTexUtils](https://github.com/ariankordi/ninTexUtils) (NOT the `python` branch but the cpp one)
-  - This is for "deswizzling" Wii U textures/converting GX2 tiled textures.
+  - This is for "deswizzling" Wii U textures/converting textures with GX2 default tile mode to linear tile mode.
-  - Required for FFL resources (FFLResHigh.dat, FFLResMiddle.dat), or else textures can't be read from it.
+  - Required for FFL resources (FFLResHigh.dat, FFLResMiddle.dat), or else textures will look wrong because they are tiled.
-  - If you don't want this, build with `FFL_NO_NINTEXUTILS` but you will have to use AFL resources from Miitomo.
+  - If you don't want this, build with `FFL_NO_NINTEXUTILS` but you will have to use AFL resource files from Miitomo.
-    * You can actually get it here: https://web.archive.org/web/20180502054513/http://download-cdn.miitomo.com/native/20180125111639/android/v2/asset_model_character_mii_AFLResHigh_2_3_dat.zip
+    * You can actually get AFLResHigh_2_3.dat here: https://web.archive.org/web/20180502054513/http://download-cdn.miitomo.com/native/20180125111639/android/v2/asset_model_character_mii_AFLResHigh_2_3_dat.zip

 ## Building